 - Make an emergency preparedness kit.
 (Or purchase a prepackaged one.)

 - Practice “Drop, Cover, and Hold On” drills.

-If you can do that, you’ll be prepared for when bad stuff goes down.
-You never know when an emergency is going to happen, so stay safe out there.
+If you can do that, then you’ll be prepared for when bad stuff goes down.
+You never know exactly when an emergency is going to happen, so stay safe out there.